samwilson/hmw/content/people/frank-bertram-hussey.md

 He attended Guildford Grammar School 1920–1923[^FBHguildford] and then Duntroon (when it was in Melbourne).[^RaeWestAus]

-In the lead-up to the Second World War he was seconded from the Army to oversee the construction of the railway on Rottnest (from Kingston Barracks to Oliver Hill).[^RaeWestAus]

 On Tuesday 3 March 1936 he married Hilda McCue (of Rockdale NSW[^WestAus1936p4]) in the hotel on Rottnest.[^WestAus1936p19]
 They were married in the Music Room.[^MilitaryWedding]